qauchida/qauchida.github.io/essays/frameworkReview.md

 * Similar to React Native, it has pre-built components
 * Can make one app for IOS, Android and web instead of making one for each specific mobileOS
 * React NativeScript combines React and NativeScript
+* Flexibility to choose between Angular, Vue.js or JS/TS

 ### Cons
 * React NativeScript has not been fully developed (and is community developed)